shaukatmakandar786/java/Camunda7_Notes.md

 2. Converging Parallel Gateway:
    It is Used to merge multiple incoming paths back into one.
 It waits untill all the paths will not be complete its execution then continues the process.

+### Inclusive Getway:
+Its an combination of exclusive and parallel getways.
+An Inclusive Gateway in Camunda is used to make decisions where multiple path can be followed.
+It checks the conditions on each outgoing flow and selects the whatever is true.
+If none of the conditions match, it can follow a default path if defined.

+1. Diverging Parallel Gateway:
+   It is used to split the process flow into multiple paths, and its executes all the path which matches the condition

+2. Converging Parallel Gateway:
+   It is Used to merge multiple incoming paths back into one.
+It waits untill all the paths will not be complete its execution only when more than one condition is true.
+If only one condition is true it wont wait continues the process.